Ahmad Benali: Manchester City

 Benali started his career in the youth team of Manchester City since joining the club at eight, and signed his first professional contract on his 17th birthday.
 While at the Manchester City youth team, Benali was given the captaincy.

 On 31 August 2011, Benali was loaned out to League One club Rochdale, along with his former teammate David Ball, until 1 January 2012.
 After being absent from the first team for a month, Benali made his Rochdale debut on 4 October 2011, where he made his first start and played 72 minutes, in a 1–1 draw against Scunthorpe United in the second round of the Football League Trophy and progressed through to the next round after winning 3–1 in the penalty shoot–out.
 Benali then made his league debut eleven days later on 15 October 2011, where he provided assist for Gary Jones, in a 2–2 draw against Colchester United.
 After making two appearances for Rochdale, Benali returned to his parent club in late–December when it came to an end.

-At the end of the 2011–12 season, Benali was released by Manchester City following his end to his contract.
-By the time he was released, Benali made no appearances for the club.
+At the end of the 2011–12 season, Benali was released by Manchester City following the end of his contract.
+By the time he was released, Benali had made no appearances for the club.

 Brescia

-After leaving Manchester City, Benali played abroad for the first time when he moved to Italy to join the Serie B club Brescia in the summer of 2012.
+After leaving Manchester City, Benali played abroad for the first time, moving to Italy to join Serie B club Brescia in the summer of 2012.

 Benali made his Brescia Calcio debut, where he played 77 minutes, in a 2–1 loss against Cremonese in the second round of Coppa Italia.
 Benali made his league debut for Brescia debut, where he came on as a substitute in the 88th minute, in a 4–2 loss against Novara Calcio.
 Benali went on to make nine appearances in his first season at Brescia, with injuries restricted his appearance.

-In the 2013–14 season, Benali managed to regain his first team place at the club and scored his first goal of the season, in a 4–1 win over Cittadella on 19 October 2013.
+In the 2013–14 season, Benali regained his first-team place at the club and scored his first goal of the season in a 4–1 win over Cittadella on 19 October 2013.
 Then on 9 November 2014, Benali was sent–off in the 77th minute, in a 2–0 loss against Avellino.
 This was his return after earning a yellow card for the fourth time against AS Siena on 1 November 2013.
 Benali then scored his second goal on 26 December 2013, in a 2–1 win over Juve Stabia and his third goal came on 29 March 2014, in a 2–1 loss against Siena.
 Benali scored his fourth goal in another encounter, in a 4–1 win against Juve Stabia on 25 May 2014.
 Benali went on to make thirty–six appearances and scoring nine times for the club in the 2013–14 season.